Traffic signs by country: Philippines

 Road signs in the Philippines are standardized in the Road Signs and Pavement Markings Manual, published by the Department of Public Works and Highways.
 Philippine road signage practice closely follow those used in Europe, but with local adaptations and some minor influences from the US MUTCD and Australian road signs.
 However, some road signs may differ by locale, and mostly diverge from the national standard.
 For example, the Metropolitan Manila Development Authority (MMDA) has used pink and light blue in its signage for which it has been heavily criticised.

-Road signs in the Philippines are classified as: